garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 Examples of moderate punishments:
 * Two mild punishments at once.
 * If the inmate attempted to evade a mild punishment involving denial of bathroom or changing privileges, she must wear a restraint (locked punishment shorts, wrist shackles, bondage mittens) until she has performed the mild punishment.
-* For the next twenty-four hours, the inmate must remove her shirt for any authority or student who asks to see her breasts, and lift her skirt or pull down her pants for anyone who asks to see her panties.
+* **Full Day Flasher:** For the next twenty-four hours, the inmate must remove her shirt for any authority or student who asks to see her bra, and lift her skirt or pull down her pants for anyone who asks to see her panties.
 She is not required to allow them to touch her body.
-* The inmate must take a dose of Urgencinin-W and Urgencinin-S, and may not ask to use the bathroom for one hour except in her panties.
+* **Desperate to Poo:** The inmate must take a dose of Urgencinin-W and Urgencinin-S; if she needs to pee or poop in the next hour, she must wet or soil herself.
-* The inmate must attend [detention,](/bathroom-control-institute/school#detention)  and take a dose of Urgencinin-W and Urgencinin-S before detention begins.
+* **Soiling Detention:** The inmate must attend [detention,](/bathroom-control-institute/school#detention)  and take a dose of Urgencinin-W and Urgencinin-S before detention begins.
-* The inmate cannot ask for permission to urinate or defecate, except in her panties, until she has soiled herself.
+* **Wet Wetter:** The inmate must wet herself the next two times she pees.
+She may not change until after the second wetting.
+* **Heavy Wetter:** The inmate must wet herself the next three times she pees.
+She may change between wettings.
+* **Double Trouble:** The inmate must wet herself the next time she pees, and soil herself the next time she poops.
+She may not change until she has done both, but may use the bathroom to pee once she has wet herself.
-* The inmate may not ask permission to change her panties unless she has soiled herself and then wet herself.
+* **Soggy and Squishy:** The inmate may not ask permission to change her panties unless she has wet herself while already soiled.
-* The inmate must be changed into pull-ups; she will be allowed to ask to go to the bathroom as normal, but she will not be allowed a change until the pull-ups are soiled *and* have leaked urine.
+* **Messy Pull-ups:** The inmate must be changed into pull-ups; she will be allowed to ask to go to the bathroom as normal, but she will not be allowed a change until the pull-ups are soiled *and* have leaked urine.
-* The inmate must be changed into diapers, and may not wear any clothing that covers them.
+* **Demoted to Diapers:** The inmate must be changed into diapers, and may not wear any clothing that covers them.
 She may not go to the bathroom, nor be changed, until she is both soiled and wet.

 ## Serious punishments
 Serious punishments are imposed for infractions such as: